apandit2021/Bulk-Modulus-Prediction-Using-MatTen-GNN-and-Machine-Learning-Corrections/README.md

     $$K = \frac{C_{11} + 2C_{12} }{3}$$

-* **Interpretation:** The Voigt average is a standard method for estimating isotropic moduli from full tensors, particularly suitable for polycrystalline or randomly oriented systems.
+* **Interpretation:** The bulk modulus is a standard method for estimating the hardness of a system subjected to hydrostatic stress.

 ### 3. Regression-Based Correction Models